 Why does dehydration affect POTS patients more than the average person?

 For POTS and many other dysautonomia patients, the mechanism that regulates BP and HR when a person stands up is dysfunctional (BP goes down, HR goes up).
 Water intake counteracts this response, helping the symptom that leads to dizziness, pre-syncope, and syncope.
-Water intake stimulates the sympathetic nervous system and raises norepinephrine levels.
-It also minimizes BP’s reaction to standing in most patients.
+Water intake can help to minimize BP’s reaction to standing in most patients.

-In understanding the effect increased water intake can have on the symptoms associated with POTS and Dysautonomia, it is easy to understand how drinking just an average amount of water can cause symptoms to increase.
+In understanding the effect increased water intake can have on the symptoms associated with POTS and Dysautonomia, it is easy to understand how drinking just an average amount of water isn't enough and won't necessarily prevent symptoms.

 It is extremely important, truly critical to understand that although the results of dehydration will be similar for POTS patients as it is for the healthy person, the steps to becoming dehydrated should not be underestimated.
 Excessive sweating is another of the functions of the autonomic nervous system that is dysfunctional in a person living with dysautonomia.
 Because of this, a person with these disorders can dehydrate regardless of the outside temperature.
 Couple this symptom with the body’s reaction to high summer heat and a potentially dangerous picture emerges.